 At the time there weren’t any Asian leading men in Hollywood, in fact, it was much worse than that…Asians were portrayed as weak and grotesque looking waiters, laborers and servants.

-The picture to the left is how Asians were portrayed in popular culture.
+The picture to the right is how Asians were portrayed in popular culture.
 It’s from a popular 70’s cartoon Mr. Magoo…and the voice of the character is worse than the image.

-So is there any record of Bruce Lee in a real fight?
+So is there any record of Bruce Lee in a real street fight?

-Actually YES, but no one ever talks about it…
+Actually YES, but strangely no one ever talks about it…

 That fight took place when Bruce Lee was teaching in the Seattle area.
 A local karate practitioner Yoichi Nakachi took issue with Bruce’s martial arts worldview and loudly issued a challenge.